FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Method

 Then, for a given attention head, we extract the query $q_z$ for all the image tokens, as well as the key $k_{c^{\ast}}$ for $c^\ast$:

 We compute the image concept interaction map $\alpha \in \mathbb{R}^{h \times w \times k}$ as $\alpha = \mathrm{softmax}(q_z k_{c^*}^T).$

 By averaging over concept tokens and reshaping the obtained vector into a matrix, we obtain a cross-attention map $m_{a,b} \in \mathbb{R}^{h \times w}$, for head $a$ and block $b$, indicating where the concept is present in $z$.
-We then average over all attention heads and all transformer blocks, which yields a more salient map, thus we obtain a map $\bar{m} \in $ as :

-Where $N_a$ and $N_b$ respectively denote the number of attention heads per block and the total number of blocks in the DiT.
-Finally, we binarize $\bar{m}$ with a K-means algorithm with 2 barycenters, which effecively captures the binary nature of $\bar{m}$, to produce our final mask $M$:
+We then average over all attention heads and all transformer blocks, which yields a more salient map $\bar{m}$.
+Finally, we binarize $\bar{m}$ with a K-means algorithm with 2 barycenters, effectively capturing the binary nature of $\bar{m}$, to produce our final mask $M \in \{0,1\}^{h \times w}$.